(Image by: Herry Lawford)

 Buses travel to Pattaya regularly from the airport throughout the day, or a taxi is around 1,300 bahts (about 40AUD/42US/26UK).

-Visitors can fly to Bangkok direct from all over the world, as well as other major tourist destinations, including Phuket, Chiang Mai and Krabi.
-For domestic flights, U-Tapao Airport, around 45 minutes from Pattaya has daily flights to most other Thai resorts.
+Visitors fly to Bangkok direct from all over the world, as well as other major tourist destinations, including Phuket, Chiang Mai and Krabi.
+For domestic flights, U-Tapao Airport, around 45 minutes from Pattaya, has daily flights to most other Thai resorts.

 (Image by: Daviddje)

 Find your quality-checked dentist online with Dental Departures.
 Compare our prices, read patient reviews, view clinic photos and book your appointment online.
-If you prefer to talk to us about any aspect of your dental care you can phone our free phone number, use our online chat or drop us an e-mail - we're happy to answer any questions you have have about our dentists in Pattaya.
+If you prefer to talk to us about any aspect of your dental care you can phone our toll-free number, use our online chat or drop us an e-mail – we are happy to answer any questions you have have about our dentists in Pattaya.